Eligible Securities

 - The robust and reasonable and fair fallback(s) must sit above any other fallbacks that rely on collecting dealer quotes, or on discretion – whether by the issuer, the calculation agent, or any other related or third party – in the fallback waterfall.

-All self-securitisations, regardless of the date of issue, will also be required to include at least one robust and reasonable and fair fallback in order to be eligible.
-The Reserve Bank will engage with self-securitisation issuers and give at least 12 months' notice before enforcing this requirement.
+From 1 April 2025, all self-securitisations, regardless of the date of issue, will also be required to include at least one robust and reasonable and fair fallback in order to be eligible.

 The following securities are excluded from this requirement for eligibility: